-Note that the data of the scalar fields is copied in the process the resulting vector field return data for a vector plot of the field
+Note that the data of the scalar fields is copied in the process the resulting vector field get_vector_data (transpose=False, max_points=None, kwargs)

 - fields (list) The list of (compatible) scalar fields - label (str, optional) Name of the returned field - dtype (numpy dtype) The data type of the field.
 If omitted, it will be determined from data automatically.